theblackwidowcommunity/Guaranteed-Portfolio/README.md

 Head over to the Vercel platform and check:

-      Deployment Errors
+      Deployment Build Logs

 Vercel usually gives very helpful error messages explaining what caused the problem.
-And of course, feel free to ask your AI assistant for some help along the way.
+And of course, feel free to ask <a href="https://www.skool.com/bree-1280/about" target="_blank" rel="noopener noreferrer"> The Black Widow Community</a> for some help along the way.

 ---